 There are several ways to keep your Australian Shepherd active.

-Daily walks are a wonderful way to exercise for Australian Shepherd.
-Not only does it provide physical activity, your dog will be mentally stimulated by the sights, smells and sounds along the way.
-Ideally, daily walks should be at least be between 45 minutes to an hour.
+Daily walks are an excellent way to exercise for Australian Shepherds.
+Not only does it provide physical activity, but the sights will also mentally stimulate your dog, smells and sounds along the way.
+Ideally, daily walks should be at least between 45 minutes to an hour.
 You can break this up into multiple walks if that is easier for your schedule.

+Try to take your walks simultaneously each day, if possible.
 Off-leash walking is ideal if you have a safe area to do this and your dog has good recall training.
-This gives your Australian Shepherd the ability to run, turn, jump and play.
-Try to take your walks at the same time each day, if possible.
-All dogs appreciate routine and your dog will start to look forward to the daily walk.
+This allows your Australian Shepherd to run, turn, jump and play.
+All dogs appreciate routine, and your dog will start to look forward to the daily walk.

 Australian Shepherds are very intelligent, so incorporating fun activities will help stimulate them mentally.
-Look for activities that burn lots of energy in short periods of time and use those mental skills.
-As a herding dog, Australian Shepherds thrive in high-intensity games and strength training activities.
+Look for activities that burn lots of energy in short periods and use those mental skills.
+Australian Shepherds thrive in high-intensity games and strength training activities as a herding dogs.

 Many Australian Shepherds love herding balls.
 They are designed for herding dogs and cater to their natural herding instinct and let them burn off energy.
 Herding breeds are bred to chase and control moving objects (sheep, cattle and other livestock).
 These herding balls give your Australian Shepherd something to chase and control.
 This will reduce their desire to herd things they aren’t supposed to.

-Frisbee requires a bit more skill, coordination, and timing than catching a ball.
-If your dog has not played with a frisbee before, slowly introduce the concept and you’ll be surprised how quickly they advance.
-You’ll want to start by rolling the frisbee on the ground and letting them grab it, then progress to low throws, building to higher and further throws.
-This is a fantastic energy burner for your dog and great if you are feeling a bit low on energy yourself.
+Frisbee requires more skill, coordination, and timing than catching a ball.
+If your dog has not played with a frisbee before, slowly introduce the concept, and you’ll be surprised how quickly they advance.
+You’ll want to start by rolling the frisbee on the ground and letting them grab it, then progress to low throws, building to higher and other throws.
+This is a fantastic energy burner for your dog and great if you feel a bit low on energy.

 Set up a simple obstacle course in the backyard.
 Include physical and mental obstacles for your Australian Shepherd.
-Some dogs really enjoy agility and can be quite skilled with practice.
+Some dogs enjoy agility and can be pretty skilled with practice.

-Lack of exercise for Australian Shepherd dog breed can cause them to turn to destructive behaviour or cause weight gain issues, so it’s vital all owners pay attention to their dog’s amount of exercise.
+Lack of exercise for Australian Shepherd dogs can cause them to turn to destructive behaviour or cause weight gain issues, so all owners must pay attention to their dog’s amount of exercise.